WRasada/PersonalSite_NodeJS/README.md

 Current list of packages:

+ - express
  - body-parser
- - connect-flash
- - ejs
- - express
- - express-session
+ - hbs
  - method-override
  - mongoose
- - passport
+ - nodemailer
- - passport-local
+ - express-validator
- - passport-local-mongoose
+ - dateformat

 will update as I add more.